Creamy vegan beet hummus dip made from scratch. This hummus is vibrant, healthy, packed with plant-based protein and lots of flavor!

-The texture of this hummus is out of the world.
+- The texture of this hummus is out of the world.
 It’s not silky smooth, but it’s super creamy and very satisfying.

-It’s super easy to make, all you need to do is add all of the ingredients to a food processor and blitz!
+- It’s super easy to make, all you need to do is add all of the ingredients to a food processor and blitz!

 The recipe is very easy to make and requires simple ingredients.
 You will need either canned chickpeas that you’ll have to drain from the aquafaba and use.
 Or just use dried chickpeas that will need to be soaked in water and cooked until soft.

 As for the beetroot, there are 3 ways to cook it.
-You can either boil it, roast it or steam it.
+You can either boil it, roast it, or steam it.
 I boiled mine in water with a pinch of salt, then peeled the skin off and it was ready to go in the hummus.

 In a food processor blitz all the ingredients until you reach the desired texture and consistency.

-Beetroot hummus needs to be covered or stored in a container in the fridge for up to 3 days.
+Beetroot hummus needs to be covered or stored in a container in the fridge for up to 4 days.

 - 1 medium beetroot roasted, boiled or steamed

-- 1 can chickpeas or 1 cup of cooked chickpeas
+- 1×15 ounce (400g) can cooked chickpeas drained, or 1 ½ cups of cooked chickpeas

 - 2 cloves garlic

-- 1 tbsp tahini
+- 1-2 tablespoons tahini

-- 2 tbsp lemon juice
+- 2 tablespoons lemon juice

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 1/4 tsp ground black pepper
+- ¼ teaspoon ground black pepper

-- pinch of salt
+- ¾ teaspoon salt

-- If the dip is too thick, add a little bit of water.
-Serve in a bowl, add a little of olive oil and sprinkle with chopped parsley.
+- If the dip is too thick, add a little bit of water and blend again.
+Have a taste, and adjust seasonings/garlic to your preference.